kylelong/Calculator/README.md

 Submitted by: Kyle Long

-Time spent: 2.5 hours spent in total
+Time spent:6 hours spent in total //changed on 1/5/16.
+Sorry, I realized this error too late.